Madinah

 Madinah is home to approximately 1.5 to 2 million residents, making it one of Saudi Arabia’s major cities.
 During the Umrah and Hajj seasons, visitor numbers increase significantly, as many pilgrims include Madinah as an essential part of their journey and come to visit its most revered sites.

-National Significance within the Kingdom of Saudi Arabia
+National Significance within Bahrain

 Local Legends & Religious Traditions